 Today, 44 percent of the world’s population lives on less than $6.85 per day, the poverty line for upper-middle-income countries.
 The number of people living under this poverty line has barely changed since 1990 due to population growth.

-At this online seminar, the co-leads of the report, Maria Eugenia Genoni, Senir Economist in the Poverty and Equity Global Practice, and Christoph Lakner, Program Manager for Global Poverty and Inequality Data in the Development Data Group, will discuss the main findings of the report.
-This online seminar will be held in English, without interpretation into Japanese.
+At this online seminar, the co-leads of the report, Maria Eugenia Genoni, Senior Economist in the Poverty and Equity Global Practice, and Christoph Lakner, Program Manager for Global Poverty and Inequality Data in the Development Data Group, discussed the main findings of the report.

 Maria Eugenia Genoni